-Close to 60 years later—with a 500+ team in three states—we’re still living our mission of Advancing Communities through our work with municipalities, state and regional agencies, schools, corporations, developers and local entities.
+Close to 60 years later—with a talented 500+ team in multiple states—we’re still living our mission of Advancing Communities through our work with municipalities, state and regional agencies, schools, corporations, developers and local entities.
 We’ve grown our extraordinary relationships to become our clients’ trusted advisors, and continue to nurture those partnerships to endure for tomorrow's challenges.

 OHM Advisors was founded to build relationships with people.
 You treat them in such a way that when you tell them something, they believe and have faith in what you’re telling them.